doocs/leetcode/solution/2900-2999/2922.Market Analysis III/README_EN.md

 | item_id       | int     |
 | item_brand    | varchar |
 +---------------+---------+
-item_id is the primary key for this table.
+item_id is the column of unique values for this table.
 This table contains item id and item brand.</pre>

 <p>Table: <code>Orders</code></p>